Camp Coaching Staff

 Mark Vanderslice, Head Men's Basketball Coach

-Mark Vanderslice begins his first year as the head men's basketball coach at USC Aiken.
+Mark Vanderslice begins his third year as the head men's basketball coach at USC Aiken.

 During the 2010-11 campaign, he guided the program to a 21-0 mark during the conference portion of the schedule while coaching NJCAA first-team All-American Jeremy Atkinson.